 INTRODUCED in April 2013 (Expected Shipping June 2013):SV-COM-C25

-COM Radio: The SV-COM-C25 changes the way pilots use their COM radio with a powerful, flexible interface that is designed to reduce cockpit workload.
-Tightly integrated into the SkyView system, the SV-COM-C25 allows pilots to tune frequencies by airport and station type – rather than by spinning in a number – at the touch of a button on the dedicated control panel.
+COM Radio: The SkyView COM Radio changes the way pilots use their COM radio with a powerful, flexible interface that is designed to reduce cockpit workload.
+Tightly integrated into the SkyView system, it allows pilots to tune frequencies by airport and station type – rather than by spinning in a number – at the touch of a button on the dedicated control panel.
 Pilots can also send frequencies to the radio from SkyView’s airport information pages.
 Dual concentric knobs let pilots spin in frequencies the old-fashioned way when they are feeling nostalgic (or are following ATC instructions.)
 SkyView will identify the airport and station type while frequencies are tuned to ensure the pilot is talking to the right radio station.

 Intercom: The SV-INTERCOM-S2 two-place stereo intercom solves the problem of having to choose between an under-featured intercom and an expensive audio panel.
 The SV-INTERCOM-2S has everything pilots need to connect EFIS systems, stereo music, and other audio devices in their panels.